Subham-Mishra/Statistical-arbitrage-model/README.md

 The prediction graph over 2017 is plotted with an accuracy of 98.2%

-The report for this model is present in [ppt](STATISTICAL ARBITRAGE MODEL.pptx)
+The report for this model is present in STATISTICAL ARBITRAGE MODEL.pptx